B-AROL-O/ARNEIS/README.md

 ## ARNEIS Project documentation

-Even though the machine is made of LEGO&reg;, we strived to develop the project in a professional way as we are used in our everyday job.
+Even though the machine is made of LEGO&reg;, we strived to develop the project in a professional way as we are used in our daily job.
 With this in mind we have released at <https://arneis.readthedocs.io/> the complete documentation of the ARNEIS project, including:

 - functional specifications